CCN-github/DICOMtoBIDS/README.md

 #FIRST STEP: Create heuristic file (see convertKeys.py)

-# ONLY after having created our heuristic file, use dcm2niix to transform
-# the dicom files to nifti, using BIDS formatting.
-# Copy the following code and paste it in a terminal:
+Copy the following code and paste it in a terminal:

 docker run --rm -it \
 -v ~/../../../d/UGentData/fMRI/dicom:/data:ro \